Bandits Kill 7 In Kaduna Villages

-No fewer than seven people were killed by bandits in Chikun, Kajuru and Giwa local government areas of Kaduna State.
+No fewer than seven people have been killed by bandits in Chikun, Kajuru and Giwa local government areas of Kaduna State.

-According to security agencies, bandits shot four kidnapped citizens at the outskirts of Tsohon Gayan area of Chikun LGA.
+According to the security agencies, bandits shot four kidnapped people at the outskirts of Tsohon Gayan area of Chikun LGA.

-Two of those killed were identified as Solomon Bamaiyi and Francis Moses from Kakau village, as the third was identified as being from Kachia town and the fourth remained yet unidentified.
+Two of those killed were identified as Solomon Bamaiyi and Francis Moses from Kakau village, Chikun LGA, while the third was identified as being from Kachia town and the fourth victim is yet to be identified.

 In Iri Station, Kajuru LGA, two citizens, Reuben Tanko and Sani Jibrin were also shot dead by a group of bandits.